ccie18643/PyTCP/README.md

  - TCP protocol - *proper handling on RST packets in various states, need to do research on this*
  - TCP protocol - *need to rework the CLOSE syscall mechanism so FIN flag can be set on last data packet instead of being carried in separate one*
  - TCP protocol - *ACK packet retransmission in case we got FIN retransmission in TIME_WAIT state <-- need to investigate this*
- - TCP protocol - *implement proper response to packets containing old SEQ and/or ACK numbers <-- need to investigate this*
+ - TCP protocol - *implement proper response to packets containing old SEQ and/or ACK numbersi <-- need to investigate this*
  - TCP protocol - *ensure that event communication from TCP session to socket works properly (eg. connection reset by peer)*
  - ICMP protocols - *need to come up with some sort of "icmp socket" mechanism so ping client can bind to particular ICMP echo-reply stream*
+ - IPv4 protocol - *improvements in IP defragmentation mechanism are needed, out of order fragment handling, purging of orphaned fragments*
  - IPv6/IPv4 protocols - *proper routing mechanism, route tables, etc...*
  - IPv6/IPv4 protocols - *ability of stack to act as a router*
  - ARP cache - *implement proper FSM*
  - ICMPv6 ND cache - *implement proper FSM*
  - UDP protocol - *need UDP echo client and mechanism to report receiving ICMP Port Unreachable message to UDP socket*
- - UDP sockets - *overhaul is needed to make 'end user' interface match Berkeley sockets interface 100% so 3rd party aps can use it without porting*
+ - UDP sockets - *overhaul is needed to make 'end user' interface match Berkeley sockets more closely so 3rd party aps can use it without porting*
- - TCP sockets - *overhaul is needed to make 'end user' interface match Berkeley sockets interface 100% so 3rd party aps can use it without porting*
+ - TCP sockets - *overhaul is needed to make 'end user' interface match Berkeley sockets more closely so 3rd party aps can use it without porting*

 ### Examples: